WalletWasabi/WabiSabi/README.md

 # Yohohoho

 Generalization of [Chaumian CoinJoins](https://github.com/nopara73/ZeroLink/).
-Enabling the construction of trustless coinjoins with arbitrary output amounts using a novel combination of three cryptographic primitives: a homomorphic commitment scheme, range proofs and a blind signature scheme based on the chosen homomorphic commitment scheme.
+Enabling the construction of trustless coinjoins with arbitrary output amounts using a novel combination of three cryptographic primitives: a homomorphic cryptographic commitment scheme, range proofs and a blind signature scheme that is based on the chosen commitment scheme.

 ## Overview